How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Why Choose Reusable Grow Mediums?

 Reusable mediums offer several advantages: long-term cost savings (since you're not constantly buying soil or coco coir), cleaner harvests with minimal root debris, and environmental benefits from reduced waste.
-They're particularly well-suited for hydroponic nutrients and those growing indoors.
+They're particularly well-suited for hydroponic nutrients and for those growing indoors.

-We've done a lot of testing with over 70 microgreen varieties on reusable mediums—you can read about which seeds work best in our blog post about compatible microgreen seeds for reusable grow mediums.
+We've done a lot of testing with over 70 microgreen varieties on reusable mediums.
+You can read about which seeds work best in our blog post about compatible microgreen seeds for reusable grow mediums.

 Step-by-Step: Growing with Reusables in 10x20 Trays